 jackhammer

-A heavy power tool that pounds a chisel-like bit to break up rock, concrete, or asphalt.
+Jackhammer (noun) means a heavy power tool that pounds a chisel-like bit to break up rock, concrete, or asphalt.
+Example: “Workers used a jackhammer to break up the old pavement.”

-How to Use Jackhammer
+How to use jackhammer

 Learner’s notesIn plain EnglishThe loud pneumatic drill used to break up hard surfaces; also used to describe anything pounding hard and fast, like a racing heartbeat.

-Word Forms
+Word forms

 jackhammered past tense, jackhammers plural, jackhammers singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?